What am I seeing?

 - The update referred to in this document.

 This Storport* miniport driver is trying to use more than 8 SCSI buses.
-This exceeds the supported maximum on this operating system.
-Please contact your storage controller manufacturer to determine whether this device and driver is designed to work on this operating system.
+This number of buses exceeds the supported maximum on this operating system.
+Contact your storage controller manufacturer to determine whether this device and driver is designed to work on this operating system.

 |Note||For Intel® Rapid Storage Technology enterprise (Intel® RSTe), buses are the number of SAS ports on the host, whether they are connected or not.
 One extra bus is allocated for the RAID function, which results in nine, generating the System Event Log message.|

 What actions should I take for this message?

 This Microsoft update is not a result of new Intel® RSTe features or changed functionality.
 The update is a result of something recently realized by Microsoft that has been in the Intel® RSTe driver architecture since its inception.